 In 2021, the Washington State Legislature directed the Exchange to explore access pathways for Washington residents who do not currently qualify for state or federal coverage options.
 The Legislature authorized the Exchange to seek a federal Section 1332 waiver for this purpose and required a state-based solution to be implemented by no later than plan year 2024.
 In December 2022, CMS approved Washington's 1332 waiver that allows all Washington residents, regardless of immigration status, to enroll in health and dental coverage through Washington Healthplanfinder beginning in plan year 2024.
-Washington residents, regardless of immigration status, may receive Cascade Care Savings if they meet the eligibility requirements for that program.
+Washington residents, regardless of immigration status, to enroll in health and states of immigration status, may receive Cascade Care Savings if they meet the eligibility requirements for that program.